ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 You will need to know in advance the function and address that the equipment responds to.

+Note:
+- The scanned device or network must be in the same IP range as the computer.

 ***
 ## Wide vision function
 Individually check which 16-bit registers are active.